Can you alter my equipment condition report to make it more favourable?

 No.

-An inspection and equipment condition report is an objective assessment based on factual details about a piece of equipment.
-Whilst I understand that receiving bad news may be disappointing, I can only report what the facts truthfully, something anyone viewing a reputable report rightly expects.
+Liquid Audio’s inspection and equipment condition reports are objective assessments based on factual details and trusted Australia-wide for this very reason.
+Whilst receiving bad news may be disappointing, we report the facts truthfully, something anyone viewing our reports expects.

 The best worst acting and production of all time!